StartASM/StartASM/README.md

 ```
 StartASM Compiler Usage:
   startasm compile <filepath.sasm> [options]
+  startmasm ast <filepath.sasm> [options]
 Options:
   --help        Display this help message and exit
   --timings     Print out timings for each compilation step
-  --tree        Print out the AST (Abstract Syntax Tree)
   --ir        Print out generated LLVM IR
   --silent      Suppress output (except syntax errors)
   --truesilent  Suppress all output, including syntax errors
-Note that the use of --silent or --truesilent will override output flags such as --tree and --timings.
+Note that the use of --silent or --truesilent will override output flags such as --timings.
 ```
 You can also check the `examples` folder for examples.
 Each code file contains a comment explaining its purpose.
 There are included testing scripts available in the `testing` folder, including benchmarking and AST testing.

 Also make sure to check out the `documentations` folder for more information about StartASM's features, syntax, and some examples!
-This is still very much a work-in-progress project, so updates will be continual.
+This is still very much a work-in-progress project, so updates will be on the way.

 ## License
 This project is licensed under the MIT license.
 Feel free to fork or contribute to this project or use it in any manner you like.